skgrange/rmweather/cran-comments.md

 ## New package version

-This is a package update to include some extra functionality to allow users to use nested tibbles in their modelling pipeline.
+This is a package update to include extra functionality to allow users to use nested tibbles in their modelling pipeline.

 ## Resubmissiom